jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 \end{align}.
 $$

-Here's a simple implementation in micrograd (that doesn't take advantage of sparse matrices):
+Here's a simple implementation in micrograd using [OSQP](https://osqp.org/) that doesn't take advantage of sparse matrices, but does reuse matrix factorizations by keeping the same OSQP object:

 ```python
 def solve_qp(Q, c, A, b, **settings):